 As an example:

-Over the fundraiser, if your campus orders/sells 50 kits:
+In the first week of the fundraiser, if your campus sells/orders 50 kits:

 Help Honor Our Veterans

 - The History of 4-H and related WWI contributions: http://ext.vt.edu/4h-youth/makers.html (click on 4-H and WWI)